opentofu/opentofu.org/blog/2026-09-04-symbol-libraries-introduction.md

 # Due to restrictions in HCL, types are referenced using the `::` namespaced function syntax.
 # Referenced within the library as symbols::dns_recordset()
 # Referenced outside the symbol library as symbols::<libname>::dns_recordset()

+# Define a function
+function "format_dns_recordset" {
+  # Optional specification of the expected return type
+  type = string

+  # Optional
+  description = "Formats the dns record as plain text"

+  # Named parameters with a given type, these are similar to the "variable" concept within OpenTofu modules and have many of the same options
+  parameter "in" {
+    type = symbols::dns_recordset()
+    # variadic = true may be specified to capture all subsequent arguments into the parameter as a list
+    # Optional validation block
+    validation {
+      condition = length(param.in.records) != 0
+      error_message = "Expected at least one record"
+    }
+  }

+  # Locals are local to a call of the function and can be used
+  # to prepare the return value in multiple steps for clarity
+  locals {
+    entries = [for record in param.in.records : "record_set ${param.in.name} is a ${param.in.type} with a ttl of ${param.in.ttl} and entry \"${record}\""]
+    str = join("\n", local.entries)
+  }

+  # The final value of the function is specified by the return attribute
+  return = local.str
+}
+# Called within the library as symbols::format_dns_recordset(value)
+# Called outside the symbol library as symbols::<libname>::format_dns_recordset(value)

+# Values are exported constants
+values {
+  example_recordset = { name = "Example", type = "A", ttl = 500, records = ["example.com.
+600 IN A 10.10.10.10"]}
+}
+# Referenced within the library as symbols.example_recordset
+# Referenced outside the symbol library as symbols.<libname>.example_recordset

 ```

 This somewhat contrived example shows the basics of defining functions, constant values, and types within symbol libraries.